|Elliott Sound Products||Beginners' Guide to Transformers|

 Figure 13.1 - C-Core Transformer

-C-cores are not as efficient as toroidal cores, but are easier to wind with conventional coil winding machines.
+C-cores are not quite as efficient as toroidal cores, but are easier to wind with conventional coil winding machines.
 The overall efficiency lies between the E-I core and the toroidal.
+Note that toroidal transformers are very difficult to build so they comply with double insulation standards.
+I've never seen a double insulated toroidal transformer, except for those that are used in electronic transformers intended for halogen downlights.
+These have a plastic case that fully encloses the primary.

 Figure 13.1A - Double C-Core Transformer